 Remember the critical aspect is not to focus too much on what you would be paid and how much profit you would make but to work on getting your first job and being able to deliver it entirely from start to finish.

 Upwork isn’t the only freelancing website to find clients on.
 Here is a list of some of the other best freelancing sites that you can also refer to.
 I only use Upwork, but if I would have to choose one other website to find clients for me, it has to be PeoplePerHour.
 Here is the Proposal Template I would have used for PeoplePerHour Clients.

 Apart from freelancing websites, there are numerous other ways of finding clients as a new freelancer:

-- Blogging an Effective Way to build an Additional Source of Clients – As a new freelancer and blogger, don’t take the blog as the main source of clients but work towards building it up over time as an additional source of clients.
+- Blogging an Effective Way to Build an Additional Source of Clients – As a new freelancer and blogger, don’t take the blog as the primary source of clients but work towards building it up over time as an additional source of clients.

 - Using Social Media Marketing to Get Clients – Social media marketing for meme website that aims to drive a lot of traffic for ad views is different than a freelancer marketing their services to clients.

 Finally, it isn’t about the number of clients but about how many of them are willing to pay you top dollars.
 Here is my article about 4 of the top source of high paying clients and about how I make sure I keep on getting high paying clients from these sources.